Elizabeth's Kitchen Diary

 8. Stir in the drained spaghetti.
 Toss well to coat with the sauce.
 Serve your power pasta with plenty of chopped parsley and the remaining grated hard cheese.

-Tips for making this easy vegetarian power pasta recipe
+Tips for making this easy vegetarian pasta recipe

 • Leftovers reheat very well.
 Simply store any leftovers in your fridge until needed, then reheat in a dry pan over medium heat until piping hot.

-• Cooking pasta ‘al dente’ means that the pasta still retains some texture after cooking.
-It’s got a bit of solid bite in it, although it’s cooked through.
+• Cooking pasta ‘al dente’ means that it still retains some texture after cooking.
+Although it’s cooked through, it has a bit of solid bite.

 • Adding salt to the pasta water raises the cooking temperature of the water, making it cook better, and it infuses the pasta with flavour.